Classic Nepal Tour – 10 Days

 Elevation: 1334m

-Swoyambhunath is one of the oldest stupas of the Kathmandu Valley.
+Swoyambunath is one of the oldest stupa of the Kathmandu Valley.
 It is situated on one of the highest hills in the valley.
 It watches over the Valley from the top of a hillock on its western side just three kilometers west of the city center.
 The stupa is one of the holiest Buddhist sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 Swayambhu is also known as Samhengu and is recognized as a World Heritage Site.
 It is also one of the oldest and most glorious Buddhist shrines in the world which is said to be two thousand years.
 The four sides of the stupa are painted with the eyes of Lord Buddha.

 Overnight: Hotel

 Bhaktapur- Located about 20 km east of Kathmandu in the Kathmandu Valley, Bhaktapur is known as the ‘City of Devotees’, the ‘City of Culture’, the ‘Living Heritage’, and ‘Nepal’s Cultural Gem’.
 It is one of the 3 royal cities in the Kathmandu Valley.
-We visit four different squares in this city: Durbar Square (palace square), Tamaudi Square (public square), Pottery Square and Dattatrey Square.
+We will visit four different squares in this city: Durbar Square (palace square), Tamaudi Square (public square), Pottery Square and Dattatrey Square.

 Overnight: Hotel